reergymerej/list-tweaker/README.md

 # list-tweaker

-CRUD items in an array by id.
+Easily modify items in an array by id.

 ## remove